Dyrits/PYTHON-MISCPROJECTS/sudokusolver/README.md

 Dylan J. Gerrits

 ### Notes:
-This is the first project I had created 3 days after starting to learn Python (which is the first programming language I am learning).
+This is the first project (which was made 3 days after I started to learn Python as my first programming language).
+I wanted to do it without using Numpy.